Why Mobile Speed Matters

 Enable Browser Caching

-Browsers can keep your site’s files and content.
-These data are stored on users’ devices when they visit your store for the first time.
-The next time these shoppers will land on your site it’ll take less time to load it as some information is already kept in their browsers.
+Browsers can store your site’s files and content.
+These data are saved on users’ devices during their initial visit to your store.
+Consequently, when these shoppers return to your site, it takes less time to load, thanks to the information already stored in their browsers.

-It’s like traveling light.
-You don’t need to carry all your stuff with you as it’s already in your hotel or luggage room.
-Got it?
+It’s akin to traveling light; you don’t need to carry all your stuff with you when it’s already in your hotel or luggage room.
+Understand?
 That’s browser caching.

-This trick can reduce the loading time from 2.4 (no cache) to 0.9 (full browser cache) seconds.
-60 % speed boost!
+Implementing this trick can reduce the loading time from 2.4 seconds (without cache) to 0.9 seconds (with full browser cache) — a 60% speed boost!

 Optimize Images